ForbesLindesay/atdatabases/docs/pg-typed.md

 ### bulkUpdate(options)

 Updating multiple records in one go, where each record needs to be updated to a different value can be tricky to do efficiently.
 If there is a unique constraint, it may be possible to use `insertOrUpdate`, but failing that you'll want to use this bulk API.
-You can find more details on how this API works in [@databases/pg-bulk](pg-bulk.md).
+You can find more details on how this API works in [@databases/pg-bulk](pg-bulk.md). `bulkUpdate` also returns the updated records.

 ```typescript
 async function updateUsers() {